RunestoneInteractive/thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

 The Python Programming Language
 -------------------------------

 The programming language you will be learning is Python.
 Python is an example of a **high-level language**; other high-level languages you might have heard of are C++, PHP, and Java.

-As you might infer from the name high-level language, there are also **low-level languages**, sometimes referred to as machine languages or assembly languages.
+As you might infer from the name "high-level language", there are also **low-level languages**, sometimes referred to as machine languages or assembly languages.
 Machine language is the encoding of instructions in binary so that they can be directly executed by the computer.
 Assembly language uses a slightly easier format to refer to the low level instructions.
 Loosely speaking, computers can only execute programs written in low-level languages.
 To be exact, computers can actually only execute programs written in machine language.
-Thus, programs written in a high-level language (and even those in assembly language) have to be processed before they can run.
+Thus, programs written in a high-level language (and even those in an assembly language) have to be processed before they can run.
 This extra processing takes some time, which is a small disadvantage of high-level languages.
 However, the advantages to high-level languages are enormous.

 First, it is much easier to program in a high-level language.
 Programs written in a high-level language take less time to write, they are shorter and easier to read, and they are more likely to be correct.
 Second, high-level languages are **portable**, meaning that they can run on different kinds of computers with few or no modifications.
 Low-level programs can run on only one kind of computer and have to be rewritten to run on another.

 Due to these advantages, almost all programs are written in high-level languages.
 Low-level languages are used only for a few specialized applications.

-Two kinds of programs process high-level languages into low-level languages:
-**interpreters** and **compilers**.
+Two kinds of programs process high-level languages into low-level languages: **interpreters** and **compilers**.
 An interpreter reads a high-level program and executes it, meaning that it does what the program says.
 It processes the program a little at a time, alternately reading lines and performing computations.

 .. image:: Figures/interpret.png
    :alt: Interpret illustration

 A compiler reads the program and translates it completely before the program starts running.
 In this case, the high-level program is called the **source code**, and the translated program is called the **object code** or the **executable**.
 Once a program is compiled, you can execute it repeatedly without further translation.

 .. image:: Figures/compile.png
    :alt: Compile illustration

 Many modern languages use both processes.
-They are first compiled into a lower level language, called **byte code**, and then interpreted by a program called a **virtual machine**.
+They are first compiled into a low-level language, called **byte code**, and then interpreted by a program called a **virtual machine**.
 Python uses both processes, but because of the way programmers interact with it, it is usually considered an interpreted language.

 There are two ways to use the Python interpreter: *shell mode* and *program mode*.
 In shell mode, you type Python expressions into the **Python shell**, and the interpreter immediately shows the result.
 The example below shows the Python shell at work.

 ::